josediago-dev/typescript-tutorial/README.md

 const sayHello = name => console.log(`Hello ${name}!`);
 sayHello(true);
 ```
 Now **sayHello(true)** does not make any sense in here because we want to say hello to a person.
 A person usually has a name of type string.
-In typescript, we can explicitly tell a function that we are expecting a paramter of specific type.
+In typescript, we can explicitly tell a function that we are expecting a parameter of specific type.
 In the case of sayHello, we want a parameter of type string.
 ```typescript
 const sayHello = (name: string) => {
     console.log(`Hello ${name}!`);